arh-eu/gds-python-sdk/README.md

 ```sh
 $ python .\simple_client.py -attachment "SELECT * FROM \"events-@attachment\" WHERE id='ATID202001010000000000' and ownerid='EVNT202001010000000000' FOR UPDATE WAIT 86400"
 ```
 Please be careful, as the table name in this examples should be in double quotes, so it should be escaped by backslash, otherwise the parameters will not be parsed right.
-The reason for this is that the `SQL` standard does not support hypens in table names, therefore it should be treated differently.
+The reason for this is that the `SQL` standard does not support hyphens in table names, therefore it should be treated differently.

 ### Detailed mode

-Messsages consist two parts, a [header](https://github.com/arh-eu/gds/wiki/Message-Headers) and a [data](https://github.com/arh-eu/gds/wiki/Message-Data).
+Messages consist two parts, a [header](https://github.com/arh-eu/gds/wiki/Message-Headers) and a [data](https://github.com/arh-eu/gds/wiki/Message-Data).

 First you will read about the code structure so you will know how to modify it, then you will see how can you create the headers and data parts, after that you can read how to combine those for a whole message that can be sent.
 The followings all assume that the login reply was successful.

 #### Class structure

 First you should understand the basics of the `WebsocketClient` class.
-Since the communication over the websocket protocol is asnychronous, most of our methods that send or await messages have to be defined as `async`.
+Since the communication over the websocket protocol is asynchronous, most of our methods that send or await messages have to be defined as `async`.

 The functions that are processing the replies do not have to be declared `async`, as it is not an asynchronous activity.